Hyman Bloom: Personal life

 Bloom was a close friend of the composer Alan Hovhaness and the Greek mystic painter Hermon di Giovanno.
 The three of them often met to discuss various mystical subjects and to listen to Indian classical music.
 Bloom encouraged di Giovanno in his art, providing him with a set of pastels with which he executed his earliest paintings.

 He was married to Nina Bohlen from 1954 to 1961, and to Stella Caralis from 1978 until his death.
 His last residence was in Nashua, New Hampshire.
 He died there on August 26, 2009, at the age of 96.
 He was survived by his wife Stella.

 Legacy

 Bloom influenced many artists in the Boston area and elsewhere, and although he was largely indifferent to trends and movements, he is considered a key figure in the Boston Expressionist school.
 Because he worked slowly, often taking years to complete a painting, he left a relatively small body of work.
 He said a piece was finished "when the mood is as intense as it can be made."

 His work is included in the collections of the Museum of Modern Art, the Boston Museum of Fine Arts, the Art Institute of Chicago, the Whitney Museum of American Art, the Smithsonian's Hirshhorn Museum, the National Academy of Design, and many others.
 Hyman Bloom: The Beauty of All Things, a film about the artist's life and work, was released in October 2009.

+In 2019, the Boston Museum of Fine Arts held a major Bloom exhibition and committed to becoming the museum of record for Hyman Bloom.
+This goal was furthered in 2024 when Bloom’s widow donated all 127 of Bloom’s intact sketchbooks to the Boston MFA along with a number of paintings and drawings.
+The museum featured a number of these gifts in their 2024 Bloom exhibition “Hyman Bloom: Landscapes of the Mind”.